Rockets vs. Grizzlies: Betting Trends, Record ATS, Home/Road Splits

 Additional Rockets Insights & Trends

-- Houston has a 6-4 record against the spread while going 5-5 overall over its past 10 games.
+- Houston has a 6-4 record against the spread while finishing 4-6 overall in its past 10 games.

-- In their past 10 games, the Rockets have gone over the total four times.
+- The Rockets have hit the over in four of their last 10 games.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.